-Consolidated Financial Statements For the years ended 30 June 2023 and 2022 (Expressed in Australian Dollars)
+Condensed Interim Consolidated Financial Statements For the three months period ended on 30 September 2023 and 30 September 2022 (Expressed in Australian Dollars)

 Revenue recognition(continued)

 Integration services

 The Company provides a service of installation of its payment technologies to trading platforms.
 Such services are recognized as a performance obligation satisfied over time.
 Revenue is recognized for these installation services based on the stage of completion of the contract.
 The directors have assessed that the stage of completion determined as the proportion of the total time expected to install that has elapsed at the end of the reporting period is an appropriate measure of progress towards complete satisfaction of these performance obligations.